mohamedayman15069/Distributed-System-Project-using-Rust/README.md

 | Client 1 (500 threads)                         | 14.74                     | 99.68 |
 | Client 2 (500 threads)                         | 14.18                     | 99.70 |
 | Average Client in the System (all 1000 threads)|14.45                      | 99.69 |

+ The plots below show how these metrics varied over time.